statisticalbiotechnology/bibook/bibook/pairwise/needleman.md

 :align: left
 :width: 50%

-We follow the alignment backwards from the bottom-right corner to the top-left corner of the matrix, and mark the found optimal path with blue arrows.
+We trace the alignment backwards from the bottom-right corner to the top-left corner of the matrix, and mark the found optimal path with blue arrows.
 ```

 ### Example 2: Longer sequences